Graduate Guide

 Welcome

-This guide gives you a strong foundation.
-For personalised feedback on your individual personal statement, mock interview coaching or support with a specific trust or specialty, my 1-to-1 sessions delve further, details at the end.
+For personalised feedback, mock interview coaching or support with a specific trust or specialty, details of my 1-to-1 services can be found at the end.

 Section 1